w3f/polkadot-wiki/docs/learn/learn-opengov.md

    - `33` - Medium Spender
    - `34` - Big Spender

-6. Specify the `delegate vote value`, which is the amount of DOT or KSM you wish to provide the delegate with
+5. Specify the `delegate vote value`, which is the amount of DOT or KSM you wish to provide the delegate with
-7. Provide a `conviction` multiplier determining how long the funds from the previous step are lock (for additional details see the section on[Voluntary Locking](#voluntary-locking)) and click `Next`
+6. Provide a `conviction` multiplier determining how long the funds from the previous step are lock (for additional details see the section on[Voluntary Locking](#voluntary-locking)) and click `Next`
-8. The final step is to provide the account address that will be the delegate for the original account you provided (this account will be receiving the voting power for the source account)
+7. The final step is to provide the account address that will be the delegate for the original account you provided (this account will be receiving the voting power for the source account on the specified track)

 ![Delegate](./../assets/governance/Delegate-Kusama.png)